Side Effects of The Abortion Pill

 What are the side effects of the medication abortion pill?

 Side effects cannot be avoided, though each woman will have a different experience.
+Patients who undergo medication abortion will experience cramping and bleeding, though the extent varies from person to person.
 Some prefer to have an abortion in the privacy of their home with a trusted person with them, while others have said that the experience was not a good one and would have preferred a surgical procedure to be done under anesthesia.

 During clinical trials, patients experienced the following side effects: